 5.3 Begin with a modest toolkit

 When choosing your camera gear, keep in mind that these are merely tools.
 The true power of connecting with audiences lies in your message and content.

-Good audio is a crucial element of effective video.
+Good audio is also a crucial element of effective video.
 Depending on the camera you choose, you can purchase an inexpensive microphone that’s compatible with your video gear.

 If you enjoy getting a) frustrated and b) nowhere, then don’t do what’s recommended above.

 It’s all well and good to say you’re going to use video to boost your income.
-If you don’t put in the planning, your video marketing won’t ever get off the ground.
+If you don’t put in the planning, though, your video marketing won’t ever get off the ground.

 5.5: Create a production schedule

 If you think you’re going to make a big splash with one or two videos, think again.
 When it comes to video marketing, consistency is critical.

 Juggling video content creation and your business calls for discipline.
 Identify and set aside specific days for your video shoots.
 You also want to consider recording your videos in batches.
 As a busy entrepreneur with lots going on, there is nothing quite like the feeling of dipping into your content bag of tricks and pulling out already completed videos ready for upload.

 A video production schedule ensures you strike the right balance between your day-to-day business operations and your video marketing.